 From January 1, 2005, merchants in EU area are held liable for all fraud resulting from transactions processed in the systems, which do not support EMV.
 In the US, EMV certification also became an extremely relevant issue after the associations declared that the liability will be placed on merchants at the end of 2015, i.e. if a person wants to make a purchase from a merchant, using the EMV card, but the merchant doesn’t have an EMV terminal, and the transaction ends up being part of fraudulent activity, it is the merchant who is going to be held financially responsible for the incident’s consequences.

-Although many merchants can purchase EMV terminals from the acquirers and do not necessarily need to conduct the in-depth analysis of EMV certification process, gateways, payment facilitators, as well as companies, that maintain their own proprietary payments ecosystems, have to face the question of how to undergo EMV certification, i.e., how to add EMV support into feature sets of their products.
+While ordinary merchants can purchase EMV terminals directly from acquirers without conducting an in-depth analysis of the EMV certification process, gateways, payment facilitators, and companies maintaining their own proprietary payments ecosystems need to address the process of undergoing EMV certification.
+This involves adding EMV support to the feature sets of their products.

 Let us move on and review the EMV certification process in greater detail.